Cannistra94/PetPredict/README.md

 If you've already done the preprocessing and you wish to try different models or settings you can download the script run_analysis_skip_preprocessing.py which takes same parameters as run_analysis but it skips all the processing steps.
-The repository also contains all the scripts to run each single step in the relative directories.